jclapis/rp-pi-guide/Native.md

 This will also back up the old CLI and daemon binaries if you need to bring them back.

 You *may* also need to download the new installer package, if it contains an updated `config.yml`.
-This is something you'll have to ask about on Discord.
+This is something you'll have to ask about on Discord, or compare the commit history for yourself.
 If it is the case, then you'll need to replace the file in `/srv/rocketpool/config.yml` with the new one - but be sure to make a backup of the old one first because this will erase all of your settings, so you'll have to copy them over again.

 Restart the services: